-Fully translated websites.
-These are immersive, all-in native language user experiences.
+Fully translated websites: These are immersive, all-in native language user experiences.
 When executed properly, they should always be displayed to users in their native tongue, even in search results!

-A typical, human translated website will either automatically identify the visitor’s language and change it automatically, or contain a visible switch for language selection.
+A typical, human translated website will either automatically identify the visitor’s language and change it accordingly, or contain a visible switch for language selection.
 While a combination of both is optimal for a good user experience, most websites don’t bother with automating language changes.
 Why is that?
-For Google to understand how to display translated websites in search, there must be certain HTML markup present.
+For Google to understand how to display translated websites in search results, there must be certain HTML markup present.
 The website needs to inform the search engine that, for the specific keyword search, localized content is available.

 Setting up a translated website